PentaHelix/pentahelix.github.io/_posts/2016-07-04-analysing-your-chances.md

 ## Context

 For some time now, there has been a lot of controversy surrounding the CS:GO community regarding underage gambling.
 Recently, this was escalated when youtubers were found to decieve their audiences with "fake" winnings on gambling sites.
-This inspired me to write up a guide on how to calculate the chances of you winning on various gambling sites/games.
+This inspired me to write up a guide on how to estimate your chances of winning on various gambling sites/games and to show that you are never likely to win.

 ## Disclaimer

 This guide will not show you how to win on gambling sites.
 "Winning" is not something you will be doing while gambling.
-Sure, there might be a few amazing wins along the way, but in the end, the ones who will be winning are the owners of the gambling site.
+Sure, there might be a few amazing wins along the way, but in the end, the ones who are winning are the owners of the gambling site.

 I should also mention that I have not completed any higher education in mathematics, but I can say with confidence that what I write here is correct.